6 Home Preventive Maintenance Items You Shouldn’t Ignore

-Some of these issues you can handle on your own but others are going to require the work of a professional.
-Below, we outline six of the most important items you should check off before winter comes with a heating company to help.
+Some of these issues you can handle on your own, but others are going to require the work of a professional.
+Below, we outline six of the most important items you should check off before winter arrives.

 This is probably the thing you hear the most from friends and professionals alike, but it needs to be repeated here.
 Having your pipes freeze could mean you’re without water for a while or you may need to shell out money for some expensive repairs.